Koredotcom/docs/docs/gale/models/custom-models/configure-your-custom-model.md

-# Configure your custom model
+# Configure your Custom Model

 You can modify the general details of your custom model if required.